brianignacio5/the-search-engine/doc/CRAWLER.md

 ## Invalid Links

+These links had encountered a 404 error when crawling.
 ### Invalid Journals
 1. IEEE Transactions on Circuits and Systems I: Fundamental Theory and Applications
 2. IEEE Transactions on Circuits and Systems I: Regular Papers